 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-TSP_BRUTE is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+tsp_brute is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.

-CHANGE_MAKING, a C++ library which considers the change making problem, in which a given sum is to be formed using coins of various denominations.
+change_making, a C++ code which considers the change making problem, in which a given sum is to be formed using coins of various denominations.

-COMBINATION_LOCK, a C++ program which simulates the process of determining the secret combination of a lock.
+combination_lock, a C++ code which simulates the process of determining the secret combination of a lock.

-KNAPSACK_01, a C++ library which uses brute force to solve small versions of the 0/1 knapsack problem;
+knapsack_01, a C++ code which uses brute force to solve small versions of the 0/1 knapsack problem;

-PARTITION_PROBLEM, a C++ library which seeks solutions of the partition problem, splitting a set of integers into two subsets with equal sum.
+partition_problem, a C++ code which seeks solutions of the partition problem, splitting a set of integers into two subsets with equal sum.

-SATISFY, a C++ program which demonstrates, for a particular circuit, an exhaustive search for solutions of the circuit satisfiability problem.
+satisfy, a C++ code which demonstrates, for a particular circuit, an exhaustive search for solutions of the circuit satisfiability problem.

-SUBSET_SUM, a C++ library which seeks solutions of the subset sum problem.
+subset_sum, a C++ code which seeks solutions of the subset sum problem.

 tsp, a dataset directory which contains test data for the traveling salesperson problem;